 This post is an attempt to make such a resource.

 In this post, we go over exactly what we bought, exactly how we connected everything, and we even have pictures and diagrams (yay)!

 For those of you interested in further reading, we also include links to blog posts and other resources that helped us out along the way.

 We want this post to be as accurate and helpful as possible, so if we get something wrong or you want us to clear something up, let us know in the comments!

 Obligatory Disclaimer: This post describes what we did with our own system based on our own research, and we hope you’ll find it helpful.
 That said, we are NOT ELECTRICIANS.
-Working with electricity in any form can be dangerous and lead to electric shock (or even explosion if you really screw up).
+Working with electricity in any form can be dangerous.
 It’s always a good idea to read the manuals for all of your components and consult with a licensed electrician before performing any electrical work.

 Mega List of Everything We Used in Our Electrical Install

 Enter coupon code GnomadHome for 10% off at Renogy.com

 |2||VMAX 155-Ah AGM Battery (1-pack)|